 Each person who performs a safety-sensitive function directly or by contract (including by subcontract at any tier.)
 Those who perform duties as: flight crewmembers; flight attendant; flight instruction; aircraft dispatcher; aircraft maintenance or preventive maintenance; ground security coordinator; aviation screening; air traffic control.
 (14 CFR Part 121)

-In many cases, an employer will bear the cost of Return-to-Duty services for a valued employee.
-In cases where the positive test is a result of pre-employment and the person is not hired, if the employee is terminated as a result of a positive drug or alcohol test, or if for any other reason the employee must pay the cost out-of-pocket, the one-time flat fee for services is $400.
-This amount includes all SAP services including the initial face-to-face evaluation, communication with the Medical Review Officer (MRO) if needed, referral for treatment, monitoring of the treatment process, follow-up face-to-face evaluation, all reports to the company Designated Employee Representative (DER), administrative agency or employee, recommendations for aftercare and 5-year testing schedule, maintenance of records and reports to future employers as needed.
-The DOT/SAP fee is not covered by insurance, however, the cost of treatment may be.
+In some cases, an employer will bear the cost of Return-to-Duty services for a valued employee.
+In cases where the positive test is a result of pre-employment and the person is not hired, if the employee is terminated or suspended as a result of a positive drug or alcohol test, or if for any other reason the employee must pay the cost out-of-pocket, the one-time flat fee for services is $465.
+This amount includes all SAP services including the initial face-to-face evaluation, communication with the Medical Review Officer (MRO) if needed, referral for treatment, monitoring of the treatment process, follow-up face-to-face evaluation, all reports to the company Designated Employee Representative (DER), administrative agency or employee, recommendations for aftercare and testing schedule, maintenance of records and reports to future employers as needed.
+The DOT/SAP fee is not typically covered by insurance, however, the cost of treatment may be.